Oatmeal for Babies

 Ditch the box!
 And try this easy Oatmeal for Babies recipe instead.
-Made with simple nutrient-dense ingredients in less than 10 minutes, it’s perfect for your baby’s first bite or added into their favorite fruit or veggie puree.
+Made with simple, nutrient-dense ingredients in less than 10 minutes, it’s perfect for your baby’s first bite or added to their favorite fruit or veggie puree.
 I’ll also show you how to serve oatmeal as a finger food for baby-led weaning.
 There is nothing this baby oatmeal won’t do, and it tastes so much better than the store-bought boxed version!
 Baby food for 6+ months – stage 1 baby food!

-Medically reviewed by Jamie Johnson, Registered Dietitian Nutritionist (RDN), and Lauren Braaten, Pediatric Occupational Therapist (OT).
+Medically reviewed and cowritten by Jamie Johnson, Registered Dietitian Nutritionist (RDN), and Lauren Braaten, Pediatric Occupational Therapist (OT).

 Oatmeal for Babies